Subani7181/Subani7181/README.md

 I am a dedicated and detail-oriented data analyst with a strong foundation in the entire data lifecycle, from collection and cleaning to analysis and visualization.
 I am passionate about leveraging tools like Excel, Google Sheets, Python (Pandas, NumPy, Matplotlib), SQL, and Power BI to uncover trends and drive business growth.

-My practical experience includes:

-- **Ola Rides Data Analysis:** Conducted end-to-end analysis of 100,000+ Ola ride bookings using Excel, Python, SQL, and Power BI, uncovering key insights on booking success, cancellations, revenue streams, and vehicle performance.

-- **Retail Sales Analysis:** Designed and implemented a retail sales database in MySQL, performing end-to-end data analysis.
-I utilized advanced SQL queries, including joins and window functions, for customer segmentation and to analyze product performance.

-- **T20 World Cup Performance Analysis:** I successfully extracted and structured web data into a clean CSV format.
-I leveraged Power Query for data transformation and automated data integration into Power BI, which enhanced the accuracy of performance reports by 15%.

-- **Machine Learning Internship:** Developed a Telegram bot with Python and API integration to offer disease-specific food recommendations, managing the dataset within the code for seamless retrieval.

 With a B.Tech in Computer Science and Engineering (IoT), I have also demonstrated team leadership by managing a team of six in developing an automated E-Challan Enforcement System as my final year project.
 I am seeking to apply my technical and collaborative skills to a challenging role in data analytics.

 ---